A conversation with Teresa May-Benson, ScD, OTR/L, FAOTA

 Course Level: Introductory.
 There are no prerequisites for this course.

-AOTA Areas: Occupational Therapy Service Delivery: Evaluation, Intervention and Outcomes
+AOTA Areas: Occupational Therapy Service Delivery: Evaluation, Intervention and Outcomes.
+Foundational Knowledge: Human Body, Development, and Behavior.

-Continuing Education: Occupational Therapy Practitioners/ Occupational Therapy Assistants: The Spiral Foundation is an Approved Provider of Continuing Education for occupational therapists and occupational therapy assistants by the American Occupational Therapy Association.
+Occupational Therapy Practitioners/ Occupational Therapy Assistants: SPIRAL Foundation is an Approved Provider of Continuing Education for occupational therapists and occupational therapy assistants by the American Occupational Therapy Association.
 The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA.